Distal Clavicle Excision

 Distal clavicle excision is performed to treat pain occurring around the AC joint of the shoulder, usually caused by shoulder impingement or arthritis.
 Shoulder impingement occurs when the space within the AC joint narrows, causing the acromion to rub directly against the tendons.
 This can result in severe pain or a persistent pinching sensation.
 Symptoms of shoulder impingement may include pain that radiates from the shoulder down to the arm, inflammation and limited range of motion in the shoulder.

 Shoulder impingement is most commonly found in older adults.
 However, it may occur in younger patients, especially those who participate in sports that involve repetitive overhead motions, such as swimming, tennis, water polo, baseball or softball.
-The condition may also arise as a result of certain conditions, such as degenerative joint disease or osteoarthritis, or damage caused by traumatic injury or infection.
+The condition may also arise because of certain conditions, such as degenerative joint disease or osteoarthritis, or damage caused by traumatic injury or infection.
 Patients are considered good candidates for distal clavicle excision if they are experiencing lingering painful symptoms despite treatment with conservative methods such as physical therapy, resting the joint or injections.

 The Distal Clavicle Excision Procedure